Contents

 4. Minimize Data Entry

 When inspectors have to return to the office to type up their notes for the day, it effectively doubles the amount of time spent on paperwork.
-This excessive manual data entry can lead to errors, delays, and burnout.
+This excess manual data entry can lead to errors, delays, and burnout.
 Plus, it means inspectors can perform fewer inspections in a day.

 That’s why you need: